advanced-computer-lab/Five-Clueless-Devs/README.md

 * Stripe: https://stripe.com/docs/api
 * Nodemailer: https://nodemailer.com/about/

+### Tests
+Tests can be easily performed by running both the frontend and backend servers, then using the frontend to create a user.
+* To Edit User:
+    Click on *View Profile*, *Edit Information*, then do some edits or change the password then click *Edit User*.
+The profile page should contain the new data.
+* To test reservation:
+    Search for a flight, test using different combination of From, To, dates and classes, then go through with reserving the flight.
+As the project is not yet deployed, you can use any of Stripes test cards to pay for the flights.
+If everything is successful, navigating to *View Reservations* through the Nav Bar, you should see that reservation.
+An email should have been sent to your account email containing all reservation details and payment details.
+* To test editing reservation:
+    Select a reservation, click *Update Depart Flight*, search and select the new flight, either repay using the stripe test card, or the amount will automatically be refunded to the test card, select the seats and you should get your new itenerary with the updated flights.

 ### How to Use?
 Follow the instructions in the **Installation** then the **Build Status** sections to successfully run the project.